UMBC-1/Capstone-Project/Final Report.md

 # Model Preparation

 Since this task involves classification, the chosen models are classifiers, including **Logistic Regression**, **Linear SVM**, **Random Forest**, **Decision Tree**, and **Gradient Boosting**.
 Google Colab served as the development environment due to its convenience in importing packages.
 For testing and validation, 20% and 10% of the dataset were utilized

-## Feature Extraction:

-- The **``extract_features()``** function, which we created, offers flexibility in text feature extraction.
-It allows users to choose between two common strategies: Bag-of-Words (bow) and TF-IDF.
-Both methods convert textual data into numerical features that machine learning algorithms can understand.
-By selecting the appropriate strategy, users can tailor their model to focus on word frequency (bow) or emphasize the importance of words based on their rarity within the corpus (TF-IDF).

 ## Classifier Evaluation: